claytonmarques/ibm-rpa-adventures/connecting-to-mysql-saas-in-ibm-cloud/Readme.md

-# Using IBVM RPA Connect to MySQL (mysqlConnect) when connecting to IBM Cloud My Databases for MySQL.
+# Using IBM RPA Connect to MySQL (mysqlConnect) to access IBM Cloud My Databases for MySQL.

 For a given project I needed an IBM RPA script to connect to MySQL SaaS hosted in IBM Cloud (My Databases for MySQL).